Dude, Where’s the Love?Subscribe to Insights

-- According to a recent study by Liberty Mutual, two very interesting facts about men’s online behavior include the following:
+- According to a recent study by Liberty Mutual, some very interesting facts about men’s online behavior include the following:

 - With the exception of Facebook, men are generally more likely than women to use their other social media accounts at least a few times a week, particularly Twitter.

 - MySpace: 35 percent of men vs. 26 percent of women, LinkedIn: 25 percent of men vs. 16 percent of women, and Twitter: 53 percent of men vs. 38 percent of women